 Many shows have drawn inspiration from it and some have even tried to replicate it: The fact remains, nothing will ever come close to The X-Files.
 This ’90s hit was well-received and completely mainstream when released, yet it has still managed to gain an obsessive, cult-like following.
 We will never stop loving (or shipping) Scully and Mulder.
+And now that the show is back for its 11th season, it's clearer than ever that the truth is out there.

 When a new man takes ownership of an abandoned theater in a small Georgia town, townsfolk are captivated, and line up to see the much-talked-about midnight screenings.
 What owner Athaniel Badon fails to tell the citizens, however, is that what they are seeing on the screen is the projection of their worst nightmares and deepest, most sinister impulses.
 It soon becomes clear that dark, supernatural forces are at work here.